achingbrain/mongoose-crate-gm/README.md

 }
 ```

-## ImageMagick transformations
+## Transformations

-Transformations are achieved by invoking the **convert** command from ImageMagick and passing all the properties of the transform as arguments.
+Transformations are achieved by invoking the **convert** command and passing all the properties of the transform as arguments.

 Example in convert command:

-    convert source.png -crop 120x120 -blur 5x10 output.png
+    gm convert source.png -crop 120x120 -blur 5x10 output.png

 Example in plugin options: